LucasRoesler/Simple-Tiling/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> **Note:** This is a fork and TypeScript refactor of the excellent [Simple Tiling extension by Domoel](https://github.com/Domoel/Simple-Tiling).
+The original extension provides a solid foundation for automatic tiling in GNOME Shell.
+This fork adds TypeScript support, maximized window handling, and other enhancements while aiming to maintain the simplicity of the original design.

 <img width="2560" height="1440" alt="Simple-Tiling-v6" src="https://github.com/user-attachments/assets/eb0f7cc3-6a5a-4036-8a1e-8f945c52e55c" />

 ## Introduction

-Simple Tiling is a GNOME Shell extension created for users who want a clean, predictable, and automatic tiling layout without the complexity of larger, more feature-heavy tiling extensions.
-It is designed to be simple to configure and intuitive to use, focusing on a core set of essential tiling features.
+Simple Tiling is a GNOME Shell extension for users who want a clean, predictable, and automatic tiling layout without the complexity of larger, more feature-heavy tiling extensions.
+Originally created by [Domoel](https://github.com/Domoel), this fork enhances the extension with TypeScript for better maintainability and adds several user-requested features while preserving the core simplicity.

-This extension was built from the ground up to be stable and performant on **GNOME Shell 3.38**.
-However it is now also supporting modern gnome shells up to **version 48**.
+This extension was built from the ground up to be stable and performant on **GNOME Shell 3.38** and now supports modern GNOME shells up to **version 48**.

+## What's Different in This Fork

+This fork builds upon Domoel's excellent foundation with the following enhancements:

+* **TypeScript Refactor:** Complete migration to TypeScript for improved type safety, better IDE support, and easier maintenance
+* **Maximized Window Support:** New `respect-maximized-windows` setting that allows maximized windows to remain maximized instead of being forced into the tiling layout
+* **Settings-Based Exceptions:** Window exceptions can now be managed through the extension settings GUI in addition to the `exceptions.txt` file
+* **Improved Terminology:** Uses "Primary" instead of "Master" throughout for clearer, more inclusive language
+* **Enhanced Documentation:** Comprehensive keybinding documentation and clearer layout explanations
+* **Dropped legacy GNOME Integration:** This version focuses on modern GNOME versions (3.38 - 48) and does not include legacy GNOME <=3.36 support

 ## Features